 Let’s understand this better with the help of the below example:

-If any loss is taken place due a reason which is covered by all three insurances, the first insurer will pay 10 lakh, the second insurer would pay 12-10= 2 lakh, and the third insurer would pay 15-12=3 lakh.
+All the three insurance companies would cover the losses if at all it occurs.
+The first insurer will pay 10 lakh, the second insurer would pay 12-10= 2 lakh, and the third insurer would pay 15-12=3 lakh.

-The client would also need to inform the second insurer about the first insurance policy and the third insurer about the first and second insurer.
+The client would also need to inform the second insurer about the first insurance policy.
+Consequently, he would also have to notify the third insurer about the first and second insurer.
 Concealing these details would make the insurances void.

-When the claim amount is within the sum insured of the policies
+Claim amount is within the sum insured of the policies:

 In 2001, T.J Engineering exported a consignment of industrial equipments to the company situated in Sri Lanka.
-However, upon receiving the cargo, the buyer refused to accept the delivery, claiming that the industrial equipments got damaged and did not meet the contractual requirements.
+However, upon receiving the cargo, the buyer refused to accept the delivery.He claimed that the industrial equipments got damaged and did not meet the contractual requirements.

-T.J Engineering had purchased marine cargo insurance policies offering the coverage of Rs 50 lakh and Rs 20 lakh each from two insurance companies—Insurer X and Insurer Y respectively
+T.J Engineering had purchased marine cargo insurance policies.
+The policiesoffered the coverage of Rs 50 lakh and Rs 20 lakh each from two insurance companies—Insurer X and Insurer Y respectively.

 As the total loss was of Rs 10 lakh, T.J Engineering decided to approach only the single insurer.
 In this case, the company approached the insurer Y, who appointed a surveyor to inspect the goods.

-After two days of inspection, the surveyor found that despite good packaging, the shipment of the industrial equipment came into the exposure of sea water and got damaged.
+After two days of inspection, the surveyor saw the shipment of the industrial equipment damaged.
+Despite good packaging, the shipment of the industrial equipment came into the exposure of sea water and got damaged.

 The insurer Y asked for the damaged certificate, KYC document along with papers to proof the dispatch.
 Once the insurer received all the documents, their claim team reviewed and approved the claim accordingly.